 During a weekend road trip we ventured off with destination unknown yet again.
-Although there was one trick this time, Mike knew where we were going.
+Although there was one trick this time, my boyfriend knew where we were going.
 I had no idea and had to sit back, relax and wait for the surprise.
 We ventured into the middle of nowhere Vermont, something I am used to doing, but what I saw next surprised me!
 We rounded a corner, and there it was … Wilson Castle.

 Since I fell in love with Wilson Castle and enjoy sharing New England destinations with you all, I just had to share our experience, the photos and how you too can enjoy Vermont’s only real castle.